flanksource/canary-checker/docs/dev-guide.md

 ## Build the canary-checker binary

-**Note**: The following commands needs to be run from the root of canary-checker repo
+**Note**: The following commands needs to be run from the root of canary-checker repo.

 For most development work, it makes sense to build the binary and run the operator directly, rather than building and running a container image.
 With this in mind, this is how we can build and use the binary:
 - Based on your current distro build the binaries: `make linux|darwin-arm64|darwin-amd64|windows`